psaggu7/release-sdk/README.md

 # release-sdk

-Interfaces and implementations for building Kubernetes releases.
+Interfaces and implementations for building the Kubernetes releases.